-Pandemic.
-Twindemic.
-Your immune system is all over the headlines, and it can seem like a scary story.
+Immunity has been all over the headlines over the last year and a half, and it can often seem like a scary story.
 After many years' experience in personalized, functional medicine, I've got a more hopeful story to tell.

 So what's on the table?
-Through diet and lifestyle, we are learning how to reduce our body's production of damaged immune cells.
+Through diet and lifestyle, we are learning how to reduce our body's production of old immune cells.
 We are learning how to eliminate those cells and clear out their messaging.
-We are learning how to replace those damaged cells with new immune cells, unencumbered by that messaging.
-This is what it means to immuno-rejuvenate, and the benefits to human health extend far beyond COVID-19.
+We are learning how to clean up those exhausted cells with new immune cells, unencumbered by that messaging.
+This is what it means to immuno-rejuvenate.

 What it means to "train" your immune system?